+Legislative Changes.
 Legislation enacted in 1999 reduced the PBT rate on commercial heating oil by 20 percent and provided for reimbursement of PBT imposed on fuels used for mining and extraction, effective April 1, 2001.
 To preserve dedicated funds revenue flows, the 1999 legislation increased the share of the basic tax going to the Dedicated Funds Pool from 69.8 percent to 70.5 percent, effective April 1, 2001.
-Like the prior changes, these changes were designed to be revenue-neutral to the Dedicated Funds Pool.
+These changes were designed to be revenue-neutral to the Dedicated Funds Pool.

 Legislation adopted with the 2000-01 Enacted Budget eliminated the PBT minimum taxes, effective March 1, 2001, and reduced the PBT rate on commercial heating oil by 33 percent, effective September 1, 2002.
 To save the Trust Fund harmless from these tax cuts, the legislation earmarked certain motor vehicle registration fees to the Dedicated Funds Pool (see "Dedicated Motor Vehicle Fees" below).
-Legislation adopted with the 2000-01 Enacted Budget and effective April 1, 2001, also increased revenues flowing to the Trust Fund by earmarking \$7.5 million of the PBT basic tax, which had been directed to the General Fund, to the Dedicated Funds Pool; increasing the percentage of the remaining basic tax receipts earmarked to the Dedicated Funds Pool from 70.5 percent to 80.3 percent; and depositing receipts from the PBT carrier tax to the Dedicated Funds Pool.
+Other 2000 Legislation, effective April 1, 2001, increased revenues flowing to the Trust Fund by earmarking \$7.5 million of the PBT basic tax, which had been directed to the General Fund, to the Dedicated Funds Pool; increasing the percentage of the remaining basic tax receipts earmarked to the Dedicated Funds Pool from 70.5 percent to 80.3 percent; and depositing receipts from the PBT carrier tax to the Dedicated Funds Pool.